MetaMask/eth-sig-util/README.md

 Run `yarn test` to run the tests once.
 To run tests on file changes, run `yarn test:watch`.

 Run `yarn lint` to run the linter, or run `yarn lint:fix` to run the linter and fix any automatically fixable issues.

+### Documentation

+The API documentation can be generated with the command `yarn docs`, which saves it in the `./docs` directory.
+Open the `./docs/index.html` file to browse the documentation.

 ### Release & Publishing